 Want to experience all Barbados has to offer?

-Barbados measures 21 miles (34 kilometres) in length and 14 miles (23 kilometres) wide, and is divided into 11 geographical sub-regions called parishes.
+Barbados measures 21 miles (34 kilometres) in length and 14 miles (23 kilometres) wide with 11 geographical sub-regions called parishes.

-The parish structure of the island reflects the system that The Church of England set and therefore each parish is governed by its own parish church.
+The parish structure of the island reflects the system that The Church of England set, and therefore each parish is governed by its parish church.

 Did you know?
-The differing size and shape of the parishes of Barbados were formed in accordance with the plantation estates of sugar, tobacco and cotton that the English settlers carved into the island.
+The differing size and shape of the parishes of Barbados were created by the plantation estates of sugar, tobacco, and cotton that the English settlers carved into the island.

-For more information, see our page on the parish of St. Michael.
+For more information, see our page about the parish of St. Michael.

 If you’re looking for a party in Barbados, then Christ Church is your destination.
 Try heading to the infamous St. Lawrence Gap for all the nightlife action you can handle.

-For more information, see our page on the parish of Christ Church.
+For more information, read more about our page on the parish of Christ Church.

-The main town in St. James is the historic Holetown, which was the first settlement area in Barbados for the British.
+The central town of St. James is the historic Holetown, which was the first settlement area in Barbados for the British.

 You’ll also find two of Barbados’ most prestigious golf courses in St. James – one at Sandy Lane and the other at Royal Westmoreland.

-For more information, see our page on the parish of St. James.
+For more information, visit our page about the parish of St. James

-There are a few historical plantation houses in this parish like Sunbury Plantation House, as well as the world famous Crane Beach, which has been voted one of the top 10 beaches in the world.
+There are a few historical plantation houses in this parish like Sunbury Plantation House, as well as the world-famous Crane Beach, recognized by the Lifestyles of the Rich and Famous as one of the top 10 beaches in the world.

-For more information, see our page on the parish of St. Philip.
+For more information, visit our page about the parish of St. Philip.

 St. John is located on the east coast of Barbados and has spectacular views of the wild Atlantic Ocean.

-This parish is more ‘countryside’ than some of the other parishes but you’ll stil find tourist attractions such as historical churches and great beaches, as well as quaint fishing villages in St. John.
+This parish is more ‘countryside’ than some of the other congregations.
+You will find tourist attractions such as historic churches and great beaches, as well as quaint fishing villages in St. John.

 It’s also home to Codrington College, set in beautiful grounds and known worldwide as a theological college of excellence – well worth a visit.

-For more information, see our page on the parish of St. John.
+For more information, see our page about the parish of St. John.